ekm01/PLanner/README.md

 # PLanner
-A simple app for displaying weekly schedule using Google Calender API
+A simple CLI app for displaying weekly schedule using Google Calender API